The short answer

 In the digital age, technology is everywhere.
 It’s a part of our children’s school, their reading, and their learning.
 And it’s often part of their entertainment and social outlet as well, especially as they get older.

 It’s hard to know where to draw limits or what is harmful or helpful.
-Dr. Michael pointed out that our parenting instincts and skills are still good—we just have to translate them into a digital environment.
+Dr. Rich pointed out that our parenting instincts and skills are still good—we just have to translate them into a digital environment.

 He said that on a broad social scale we have made some mistakes in the way we view children and screen time—and that these often trace back to old recommendations.
 The “no screens before age two” recommendation was created by the American Academy of Pediatrics 25 years ago in the era of television—at a time when all screen time was passive.